 The intern will work most closely with the Community Engagement office, as well as the mental health, intellectual disability, and shelter services teams.
 Requirements include reliable transportation to travel to locations to be photographed, and access to a camera or phone with capacity to take high-resolution photographs.
 Flexible schedule.

-The second annual Bell’s Big Bed Race event is scheduled for April 21, 2018, and we need volunteers for all aspects to raise funds and awareness of the agency and its mission.
+The fifth annual Bell’s Big Bed Race event is scheduled for April 2024, and we need volunteers for all aspects to raise funds and awareness of the agency and its mission.

 Duties may include attending planning sessions, preparing materials, making phone calls, assisting with mailings, event set-up, the event itself, and tear down.